brndnmtthws/brndn-io/content/posts/leetcoding-interviews.md

 ## The Broader Question

-The deeper issue here isn't just about interview techniques, but about what we actually value in software development.
-Do we value puzzle-solving abilities, or do we value the ability to build maintainable systems that solve real problems for users?
+This comes down to what we actually value in software development.
+Do we care more about puzzle-solving, or about building maintainable systems that solve real problems for users?

-Perhaps what we need isn't just a better interview process, but a more honest conversation about what makes someone an effective engineer.
-Until we align our hiring practices with the actual work, we'll continue to optimize for the wrong things.
+Most companies also don't want to admit what they're really selecting for.
+It's easier to pretend a hard puzzle is rigorous than to talk plainly about judgment, communication, and whether someone can do the actual job.

 In the meantime, I'll keep practicing my leetcode problems before interviews—not because I think it makes me a better engineer, but because that's the game we've all implicitly agreed to play.
 And maybe that's the most telling criticism of all.